Data, Analytics & AI job market report cover, San Francisco-Oakland-Fremont, CA, 2026-06

 Career Switchers

-Biggest mistake: Trying to outcompete full-time practitioners on generic ML keywords alone.
+Biggest mistake: Trying to outcompete laid-off Bay Area specialists on generic data science claims.

 Salary Reality